dtqoku/gotogether/README.md

 # Setmeetpoint
-Android App thats help for a Group Trip. built with firebase api, google api (map)
+Android App thats help for a Group Trip. built with firebase api, google api

 ## CURRENTLY IN DEVELOPMENT